-SWITCH Africa Green supports stakeholders in Africa in achieving sustainable development by transitioning to an inclusive green economy based on sustainable consumption and production.
+SWITCH Africa Green support stakeholders in Africa in achieving sustainable development by transitioning to an inclusive green economy based on sustainable consumption and production.
 It provides opportunities for the private sector to move to more resource-efficient, environmentally sound business practices that also increase profitability, create green jobs and reduce poverty.
 The collaboration with partners in the public and private sectors aims at advancing green business development, eco-entrepreneurship and sustainable consumption and production practices.

 The regional programme focuses on Burkina Faso, Ethopia, Ghana, Kenya, Mauritius, South Africa, and Uganda.